Syamal Bhushan Ghosh Dastidar

-Syamal Bhushan Ghosh Dastidar is an ex-Indian Civil Servant, former Member Traffic of the Railway Board and Ex-Officio Secretary to the Government of India.
-In 2009, he was awarded the Padma Shri, India's fourth highest civilian award in the civil service category.
-He was the only one who is felicitated with this honor in 2009 in the Civil Service category.
+Syamal Bhushan Ghosh Dastidar is an ex-Indian civil servant, former Member Traffic of the Railway Board and Ex-Officio Secretary to the Government of India.
+In 2009, he was the only person to be awarded the Padma Shri, India's fourth highest civilian award, in the civil service category.

 Ghosh Dastidar served as Vice Chairman of the Railway Claims Tribunal, New Delhi.
 He has also served in the Board of Directors of National Thermal Power Corporation of India and Bharat Coking Coal Limited.
 In addition, he is an advisor to Gateway Rail Freight Ltd, India's leading private container train operator.

 Early life and education

 S.B.
 Ghosh Dastidar was born on 1 April 1947, in the Barisal district of British India to Haridas Ghosh Dastidar (father) and Amiyabala Ghosh Dastidar (mother).
 Ghosh Dastidar's family moved to Calcutta during the Partition of India.
+He completed his initial studies from Hooghly Collegiate School.
 Mr Ghosh Dastidar joined the Indian Railway Traffic Service in 1969 after completing his Bachelor of Engineering (Mechanical) from Calcutta University.